J0SEF4/J0SEF4/README.md

 🔭 I'm working my way to become a great front-end dev and data scientist.

-🌱 I’m currently learning to use arduino.
+🌱 I’m currently learning to apply my knowledge in robotics.

 📫 Most complete CV on LinkedIn and where you can reach me.